PruthvirajChavan45/My-AI-Roadmap/06_Excel/Day 78/README.md

 =IF(OR(A1 >= 90, B1 = "Yes"), "Eligible", "Not Eligible")
 ```

-Used to apply complex business logic.
+Used for advanced decision-making rules.

 ---

 ## 🔹 IFS Function

-The `IFS` function is used to test **multiple conditions without nested IFs**.
+The `IFS` function is an alternative to nested IF, making formulas cleaner and more readable.

 **Syntax:**
 ```